Spring Grove Experiment: Expansion

-The success of the trials resulted in an expansion of the treatment to other neurological diseases.
-The studies expanded to include neurotics and heroin addicts.
+The success of the trials resulted in experiments that sought to determine if LSD could assist with the treatment of other disorders including neuroticism and heroin dependence.

 In 1966, experiments expanded to treat those with terminal cancers.
 This type of experimentation arose at the Spring Grove clinic after one of the researchers became a human subject in the same clinic where she worked.
 Gloria underwent the radical mastectomy procedure to treat her breast cancer, and was subsequently diagnosed with liver cancer.
 Her resulting depression and anxiety were analogous to psychiatric symptoms, similar to those expressed by patients in the Spring Grove Clinic.
 After noticing the apparent effectiveness of LSD therapy on alcoholics, Gloria requested that an LSD treatment session be administered on herself.
 There had been existing studies on the chemotherapeutic analgesic effects of LSD, and the potential of LSD in alleviating the anguish of the dying.
 These most likely contributed to the permission Gloria received which allowed for the procedure.
 After consent was acquired, Gloria underwent psychedelic LSD therapy.
 She was administered a 200 microgram LSD session, and experienced successful results.
 She stated, "I am still me, but more at peace.
 My family senses this and we are closer.
 All who know me well say that this has been a good experience."
 Gloria died five weeks later.

 The staff at Spring Grove noticed the potential of LSD in treatment and began treating terminally-ill cancer patients to relieve suffering in the time leading up to death.
-A research study was developed under Dr. Walter N Pahnke, a graduate from Harvard Medicine with a degree in religion and divinity, and Dr. Eric Kast.
-The thought was that LSD could serve as a narcotic and relieve the pain and suffering caused by cancer.
+A research study was developed under Dr. Walter N Pahnke, a graduate from Harvard Medical School with a degree in medicine and specialty in psychiatry.
+He also received a Ph.D. in religion and divinity from the Harvard Graduate School of Arts and Sciences.
+The team was also influenced by the work of Dr. Eric Kast with cancer patients at the University of Chicago C. The thought was that LSD might serve as a narcotic and relieve the pain and suffering caused by cancer.
 In 1972, the study published a paper concluding that LSD had relieved pain in the terminally ill patients.
 Thirty one terminally ill patients were treated and statistical results showed that patients received considerable relief from pain.
-However, flaws in the study invalidated the results including the different psychedelics used an unsystematic study design.

 From 1969 to 1972, a variety of experiments were conducted as LSD's effects on mental health, and heroin addiction were examined.
-By 1976 the research at Spring Grove, which at that time had been rebuilt and renamed the Maryland Psychiatric Research Psychedelic Clinic, had come to an end.
+By 1976, the research at Spring Grove, which at that time had been rebuilt and renamed the Maryland Psychiatric Research Psychedelic Clinic, had come to an end.